tomkent321/blogen/README.md

 # blogen

-sample basic bootstrap driven css project to demonstrate a basic menu driven UI.
-Purely functional.
-Not designed with much esthetic value!
+This is a project to practic and demonstrate simple css driven by bootstrap.

+It was designed to be purely functional, not esthetically pleasing!